RcKeller/masks-newgeneration-unofficial/resources/INSTRUCTIONS.md

 2. **Card layout** – Each card should:
    * **Portrait** – Display the actor’s main portrait (`actor.img`), not the token image.
 Use CSS `object-fit: cover` so the portrait fills the card’s top area without distortion.
    * **Name plate** – A horizontal bar immediately under the portrait shows the character’s name in ALL CAPS with white text.
 Use `text-transform: uppercase` in CSS.
 The bar’s background color should be `#bda78a` (the same color as the card).
-   * **Action buttons** – On the right side of the name plate show a small button with a “+” symbol.
-If the current user owns the actor, display an additional “++” button immediately to its right.
-On the left side of the name plate, show a “*” button; display it only if the current user owns the actor.
-These buttons should be non‑functional placeholders for now.
    * **Downed overlay** – If the actor’s health is zero or they are otherwise flagged as downed, overlay the entire card with a semi‑transparent grey tint and display “DOWNED” at the top.
 The downed status should also grey out the card content.
    * **Potential (star)** – At the bottom‑right corner, render a circular icon (white star on a grey circle with white outline).
 This represents the actor’s “potential” (0–5).
 Use the Font Awesome star icon.
 When the actor has zero potential, the circle is empty; as potential increases, fill the circle with `#f9a949` (potential color).
 By 5 points it should be completely filled.
 Clicking the star increments the actor’s potential by 1 (clamping at 5).
 Persist this in a suitable actor property or flag so it survives reloads.
    * **Pentagon placeholder** – At the bottom‑left corner place a grey pentagon with a white outline.
 This is a placeholder for a future feature.
 Use the Font Awesome pentagon icon (available in the “Shapes” set) and style it with color `#37372b`.